ThomasAlxDmy/Exodus/README.md

     rake db:rollback
     rake db:rollback STEP=2

-## db:migrate_custom
+## db:migrate:custom
   Executes all custom migrations that haven't run yet.
-You can pass custom migrations in parameters, otherwise custom migrations will be loaded from config/migration.yml.
-You can use an extra parameter to run only the last x ones.
+Custom migrations will be loaded from your config file.
+Custom migrations will run in order of appearence.
+You can set the STEP enviroment variable to rollback only the last x ones.

-    rake db:migrate_custom
+    rake db:migrate:custom
-    rake db:migrate_custom STEP=2
+    rake db:migrate:custom STEP=2

-## db:rollback_custom
+## db:rollback:custom
   Executes all custom migrations that haven't run yet.
-You can pass custom migrations in parameters, otherwise custom migrations will be loaded from config/migration.yml.
-You can use an extra parameter to run only the last x ones.
+Custom migrations will be loaded from your config file.
+Custom migrations will run in order of appearence.
+You can set the STEP enviroment variable to rollback only the last x ones.

-    rake db:rollback_custom
+    rake db:rollback:custom
-    rake db:rollback_custom STEP=2
+    rake db:rollback:custom STEP=2

 ## db:migrate:list
   Lists all the migrations.